Malaysian police nab 10 after fish bombing deaths in Sabah

 Zhao Zheng’s uncle Zhao Wei Hua said their ashes will be taken to Semporna to be scattered in the sea where the bodies were found.

-Zhao and Xu, who were IT engineers in China, were said to be good friends.
-They were both only children, and studied together at the Ta-Lien University in Liaoning.
+Zhao and Xu, who were IT engineers in China, were said to be good friends who studied together at the Ta-Lien University in Liaoning.
+They were both the only child in their families.

 Zainal had reportedly taken both of them on several diving expeditions in Semporna.
 The two were said to have taken this trip to apply for instructors' licences.